trading-app-ca/part-a-docs/README.md

 User Stories:

-- Persona: As Lisa, a casual investor,
+- As Lisa, a casual investor,
   - What: I want to simulate different investment scenarios,
   - Why: so that I can understand potential long-term outcomes and make informed decisions.
-- Persona: As Lisa,
+- As Lisa,
   - What: I want to explore portfolio allocation strategies,
   - Why: to see how different allocations impact overall performance.